+And you know what?
 I’m a huge fan of naps!
 The body and mind can benefit immensely from this simple recharging process.
-However, it’s the definition of what a nap is that’s confusing and there really is an art to it if you want to appreciate the benefits.
+However, it’s the definition of what a nap is that’s confusing.
+And there is an art to it if you want to appreciate the benefits.

-During a good quality nap, and if you get it right, your mind can reach states where the brain waves change, you can enter what I call ‘the high-performance state’ and you’ll empty your stress bucket a little.
+During a good-quality nap, your mind can reach states where the brain waves change.
+You can enter what I call ‘the high-performance state’ in which you’ll empty your stress bucket a little.
 Therefore you should wake from that nap feeling refreshed and revived.

 The mind loves repetition.
 So don’t give up if you can’t nap perfectly the first time you try.
 Try again, another day, following the same rules every time.